promet/promet.github.com/source/_posts/2010-04-29-free-alternative-to-innodb-hot-backup.markdown

 - XtraBackup
 ---

 I recently found out that there is a free alternative to InnoDB Hot Backup.
 For those of you using MySQL with the InnoDB plugin you probably know that MySQL does not provide a tool for making online non-blocking backups.
-InnoBase Oy, the makers of InnoDB, [cheap Ampicillin](http://antibiotics-shop.com/item.php?id=5424)  do provide a tool but it's not free.
+InnoBase Oy, the makers of InnoDB, do provide a tool but it's not free.
 In fact they charge around $600 per year per server.

 The tool that I'm talking about is XtraBackup by Percona.
 This tool is originally meant to accompany the XtraDB storage engine which in itself is a patched version of InnoDB.
 XtraBackup will create online non-blocking backups for both XtraDB and InnoDB databases and best of all, it's free.